Robyn-Smith/readme-Generator/README.md

   ## Contributing
-  Contributions are not accepted for this project.
+  Contributions are not permitted for this project.

   ## Tests